Brian-Pho/Textbook-Notes/_posts/textbooks/2018-06-01-neuroscience-exploring-the-brain.md

 ## Chapter 19: Brain Rhythms and Sleep

-- Circadian rhythm: the daily cycles of daylight and nighttime that almost all physiological functions follow.
+- *Circadian rhythm*: the daily cycles of daylight and nighttime that almost all physiological functions follow.
-- Electroencephalogram (EEG): the measurement of electrical activity from our scalp.
+- *Electroencephalogram (EEG)*: the measurement of electrical activity from our scalp.
 - EGG measures voltage fluctuations in the range of tens of microvolts ($$\mu$$V) of many pyramidal neurons in the cerebral cortex.
 - It takes many thousands of underlying neurons to generate an EEG signal big enough to be measured.
 - So the amplitude of the EEG signal is dependent on how synchronous the activity of the underlying neurons are because the activity will add together to form a bigger signal.
 ![Figure 19.4]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure19-4.png" | absolute_url }})
-- Magnetoencephalography (MEG): measuring the brain’s magnetic activity that results from electrical current flow.
+- *Magnetoencephalography (MEG)*: measuring the brain’s magnetic activity that results from electrical current flow.
 - MEG is better at localizing the sources of neural activity than EEG.
 ![Figure 19.5]({{ "/assets/textbooks/neuroscience-exploring-the-brain/figure19-5.png" | absolute_url }})
 - EEG rhythms